 in action.
 Secrecy and unaccountability are the bywords of these governments, corporations and their many powerful allies in the global arms industry.

 The Global Peace Trade – If Only the World Had One…

-19. For comparison, and to gain some perspective : Of all the Millennium Development Goals that the world adopted in 2000 to shape future international development not one referred to peace or security.
-By comparison, a small percentage of the money spent annually in global military budgets could easily pay for achieving all the world’s Development Goals – and improve everyone's security massively, for the long term.
+28. For comparison, and to gain some perspective : Of all the Millennium Development Goals that the world adopted in 2000 to shape future international development not one referred to peace or security.
+By comparison, some of the money spent annually in global military budgets could easily pay for achieving all the world’s Development Goals – and improve everyone's security massively, for the long term.

-20. Whilst, in theory, the United nations has introduced the idea that states have responsibility to protect civilians in conflicts and in peace operations this is far from the actual reality.
-The failures of UN operations in Rwanda, Srebrenica, Cote d’Ivoire, the Democratic Republic of the Congo, Darfur, South Sudan, Syria (and many other places) all show that the international community often lacks the will to protect civilians under its own 'protection' in terrible situations.
+, Cote d’Ivoire, the Democratic Republic of the Congo, Darfur, South Sudan, Syria (and many other places) all show that the international community often lacks the will to protect civilians in terrible situations.
 This has been allowed to continue for far too long.
 This is another sign that our international institutions need to be improved markedly.

-21. Instead of spending vast amounts on military activities the world can and should spend the money to remove all global poverty and to set up and fund health and education services throughout those parts of the world which lack these vital services.
+30. Instead of spending vast amounts on military activities the world can and should rapidly phase out most arms stocks and use the money released by this to remove all global poverty and to set up and fund health and education services throughout the world.
+These vital services are needed by people everywhere.
 The world can easily afford to train and provide all the doctors and nurses to meet the medical needs of everyone in the world.
 It could also afford to build healthy water and sanitation services for everyone, everywhere.
 It could afford to ensure an effective food security system which would ensure good nutrition for every person on the planet.